Integrable Sigma Models and Universal Root $T\bar{T}$ Deformation via Courant-Hilbert Approach: Integrable models with two coupling constants from CH solutions

-In the weak-field limit at $\lambda=0$, the expansion of the Born-Infeld Lagrangian in ~\eqref{Gp1p22}, reduces to the ModMax theory as described in Eq. ~\eqref{LMM}.
-By substituting ~\eqref{UN} in the above Lagrangian, we obtain the two-dimensional integrable Born-Infeld theory as follows:
+In the weak-field limit at $\lambda=0$, the expansion of the Born-Infeld-like Lagrangian in ~\eqref{Gp1p22}, reduces to the ModMax theory as described in Eq. ~\eqref{LMM}.
+By substituting ~\eqref{UN} in the above Lagrangian, we obtain the two-dimensional integrable Born-Infeld-like theory as follows:

 It can be explicitly verified that the Lagrangians ~\eqref{Gq1q2} and ~\eqref{GMSP} are solutions to the differential equations ~\eqref{dUdN} and ~\eqref{PDE2D}, respectively.
-Consequently, the Noether current of the two-dimensional general Born-Infeld theory satisfies the property $\big[\mathfrak{J}+, j-\big] = \big[j_+, \mathfrak{J}_-\big] $, indicating that the theory is integrable.
+Consequently, the Noether current of the two-dimensional general Born-Infeld{-like} theory satisfies the property $\big[\mathfrak{J}+, j-\big] = \big[j_+, \mathfrak{J}_-\big] $, indicating that the theory is integrable.

-So far, we have successfully developed integrable theories for PCM ~\eqref{LPCM}, ModMax ~\eqref{LMM2}, and general Born-Infeld ~\eqref{GMSP} using the CH approach, aligning with the findings of Ref. \cite{Borsato:2022tmu}.
+So far, we have successfully developed integrable theories for PCM ~\eqref{LPCM}, ModMax{-like} ~\eqref{LMM2}, and general Born-Infeld{-like} ~\eqref{GMSP} using the CH approach, aligning with the findings of Ref. \cite{Borsato:2022tmu}.
 We aim to demonstrate that the CH approach is a comprehensive method capable of producing integrable theories beyond those mentioned above.